chef/chef-web-docs/chef_master/source/debug.rst

    Show help for the command.

 ``-i SECONDS``, ``--interval SECONDS``
-   The frequency (in seconds) at which the chef-client runs.
-When the chef-client is run at intervals, ``--splay`` values are applied first, then the chef-client run occurs, and then ``--interval`` values are applied.
+   The frequency (in seconds) at which the Chef Infra Client runs.
+When the Chef Infra Client is run at intervals, ``--splay`` values are applied first, then the Chef Infra Client run occurs, and then ``--interval`` values are applied.

 ``-j PATH``, ``--json-attributes PATH``
    The path to a file that contains JSON data.